(Michael’s biography is also available in German, French and Italian)

 “During my long musical career, I have met few really great artists in the various disciplines of the field and I am very pleased to name Michael Arnowitt, pianist and musician as one of them.
 He expresses his art on the highest level.
 I have great respect for his interpretations and his way to communicate to any audience his feelings through his love for music.”

 Michael Arnowitt has five solo piano recordings to date.
-The Penguin Guide to Compact Discs (London) gave his recording “Constellation” its highest possible rating, calling it a “tour de force of brilliant pianism; splendidly lucid and responsive performances ... full of colour and atmosphere and rhythmically riveting.”
-The documentary film about Michael Arnowitt, Beyond Eighty-Eight Keys, has been released on DVD and contains performance excerpts of music by Bach, Mozart, Byrd, Schumann, Brahms, Schoenberg, and Ligeti.
+The London-based Penguin Guide to Compact Discs gave his recording “Constellation” its highest possible rating, calling it a “tour de force of brilliant pianism; splendidly lucid and responsive performances ... full of colour and atmosphere and rhythmically riveting.”
+The documentary film about Michael Arnowitt, Beyond 88 Keys, has been released on DVD and contains performance excerpts of music by Bach, Mozart, Byrd, Schumann, Brahms, Schoenberg, and Ligeti.

 Michael Arnowitt’s accomplishments include his role as artistic director of the Vermont Millennium Music Festival.
 This festival took place over a four-day span in September 2000, and featured 24 concerts and special events presenting in chronological order music from the year 1000 to the year 2000.
 This novel festival attracted visitors from throughout the United States and was an extraordinary chronicle of the music and culture of the past thousand years.
 Michael Arnowitt was also the principal organizer in April 1999 of a benefit concert that raised $10,000 for humanitarian aid for Balkan war refugees; in addition to the monetary funds, the concert collected 300 emergency first aid kits and needed clothing for the refugee camps.

 Michael Arnowitt’s concerts are more than just concerts.
 They have the added dimension of his innovative program concepts and his talent for spoken commentary, illuminating the music by drawing interesting connections between the various works on the program.
-He enjoys researching the social, political, religious, or artistic contexts of a piece of music and sharing with the audience insights and anecdotes that reveal relationships between the compositions and the world around them in which they were created.
+He enjoys researching the social, political, religious, and artistic contexts of a piece of music and sharing with the audience insights and anecdotes that reveal relationships between the compositions and the world around them in which they were created.

 Michael Arnowitt was born in Boston, Massachusetts and has lived in Montpelier, Vermont since 1983.
+Starting in 1997, he has maintained a web-site at http://www.mapiano.com/ which contains a number of his essays on musical topics.
+He can be found on Twitter at Piano_MA.

 Biography of Michael Arnowitt (shorter version)